rubyonjets/jets-upgrade/README.md

 This is a standalone CLI tool to help with jets upgrades.

-* It supports going from jets v4 and below to jets v5.
+* It can handle going from Jets v3 or v4 to Jets v5.

 ## Usage

     cd old-jets-project
     jets-upgrade go

+Before proceeding, the tool will prompt you with a "Are you sure" message.

 ## What It Does